Designation:

 The A6M8 was the last production version of the Zero.

 The forward fuselage was completely redesigned to accommodate the 1560 hp Mitsubishi MK8P Kinsei 62, which had a larger diameter than the Sakae, requiring that the fuselage-mounted gun be removed.
 At the same time, the fuel tank fire-extinguishing system was improved, and additional fuel tankage was added.
-The fuselage center line could carry a single 1100-lb bomb, and a pair of 77-Imp gall drop tanks could be carried underneath the wings.
+The fuselage centre line could carry a single 1100-lb bomb, and a pair of 77-Imp gall drop tanks could be carried underneath the wings.

 Six thousand three hundred machines were ordered.
 However, owing to the chaotic conditions prevailing in Japanese industry in the closing months of the war, none were actually delivered.